rafarq/pushIP/README.md

 ### 3.1 Edit the script
 First of all you have to edit the script file in te repository to match your personal data:
 #### 3.1.1 Paths
-You have to give the script the path to the currentIP.txt file on lines #14 and #35 Note that the user that runs the script must give write access to the file.
+You have to give the script the path to the currentIP.txt file on line #8 Note that the user that runs the script must give write access to the file.

 #### 3.1.2 PushOver